Compensation for Computer Vision Syndrome in Pennsylvania

 Workers at Risk for Computer Vision Syndrome

 Millions of workers around the world are at risk for computer vision syndrome, especially those over the age of 40.
-Some at-risk professions our Philadelphia workers’ compensation lawyers have helped secure benefits for employees with many different occupations including the following:
+Our experienced workers’ compensation lawyers have helped secure benefits for employees with many different occupations including the following:

 - Administrative assistants

 The American Optometric Association (AOA) reports that the average American worker spends seven hours a day on the computer.
 Workers can help prevent or alleviate computer vision syndrome by following the 20-20-20 rule, which requires one to take a 20-second break and look at something 20 feet away every 20 minutes.
 The AOA also recommends:

 Some people who do not normally wear glasses may require glasses for computer use.
 Others may have difficulty focusing or experience other vision problems only when using the computer.
 These problems may be addressed with vision therapy, which helps to reinforce the eye-brain connection.

 It is generally considered more comfortable to view a computer screen while looking downward.
 The center of the computer screen should therefore be approximately 15 to 20 degrees below eye level and 20 to 28 inches from the eyes.
 It is also recommended that any reference materials be kept above the keyboard and below the monitor so that workers do not have to move their heads to look back and forth between the materials and the computer screen.

 Eyestrain can be prevented by taking frequent breaks to rest the eyes.
 Follow the 20-20-20 rule whenever possible and after two hours of continuous computer use, rest the eyes for 15 minutes.

 The body should be supported by a padded chair and feet should rest flat on the floor.
 Arm chairs can be adjusted to support arms; however, wrists should not rest on the keyboard while typing.